-- 4.31 Improvements in air quality should be achieved principally through the reduced use of polluting vehicles.
-For the Travis Perkins site this could include the following measures: - Locating residential development and places of work that has a high footfall where there is good access to active travel and affordable, frequent, reliable and high quality public transport options; - Better cycle lanes, parking and cycle security (including the Chisholm Trail link) achieved by developments directly and through a coordinated s106 infrastructure programme; - Reducing the volume of HGV movements in the city by relocating industrial sites such as the Travis Perkins site elsewhere and maximising the site for an alternative high density mixed use development; - Encouraging the use of less polluting vehicles, particularly during peak hours when emissions from stationary traffic makes conditions for pedestrians and cyclists and other vulnerable groups particularly bad; - Tree planting along road frontages: species selected for their pollution absorbing properties.
+- 4.32 Improvements in air quality should be achieved principally through the reduced use of polluting vehicles.
+For Kett House and 10 Station Road this could include the following measures: - Locating residential development and places of work that has a high footfall where there is good access to active travel and affordable, frequent, reliable and high-quality public transport options. - Better cycle lanes, parking and cycle security (including the Chisholm Trail link) achieved by developments directly and through a coordinated s106 infrastructure programme. - Encouraging the use of less polluting vehicles, particularly during peak hours when emissions from stationary traffic makes conditions for pedestrians and cyclists and other vulnerable groups particularly bad; - Tree planting along road frontages: species selected for their pollution absorbing properties.